Skip To Main Content

 Performing Arts

-For students interested in the performing arts, Tabor offers a wide variety of courses during the academic day and additional programs during the co-curricular afternoon period.
-All courses and programs develop individual skills through a collaborative, team-based process.
-In addition to being creative outlets, Tabor’s performing arts programs afford students many leadership opportunities to bring their passions to the whole school community in formal and informal settings.
+For students interested in the performing arts, we offer a wide variety of courses during the academic day and additional co-curricular offerings.
+Whether it’s through acting, writing, directing, or lighting and set design, all of our programs develop individual skills through a collaborative, team-based process.
+View our current performing arts classes in the Course Catalog

 Tabor’s award winning Dance Team also puts on two recitals each year in the fall and in the spring.
 These recitals feature original student choreography and, in some cases, original music orchestration as well.